froger-me/wp-weixin/README.md

 window.wpWeixinShareAppMessageSuccessListener( callback );`
 ```

-Subscribing to this listener will execute the `callback` function when sharing the post with WeChat "Send to chat" succeeded.
+Subscribing to this listener will execute the `callback` function after sharing the post with WeChat "Send to chat" succeeded.

 **Parameters passed to the callback**
 shareInfo